tobega/tailspin-v0/TailspinReference.md

 start to the end, where the first matcher that matches the current value will have its block executed for that current value.
 * Empty condition always matches `<>`
+* Value equals, a [dereferenced value](#dereference) matches according to standard rules of equality
 * Numeric condition, [arithmetic expression](#arithmetic-expression) matches if equal, e.g. `<5>` for "equals 5"
 * Range match has a lower bound and/or an upper bound separated by the range operator, with an optional tilde next to the range operator on the side(s) where the bound is not included.
 E.g.